Student Loan Code of Conduct

 The Manhattan Institute maintains the highest standards of administrative and academic integrity, and our employees conduct themselves in an ethical and professional manner in their interactions with students and families.
 The Manhattan Institute has set forth this policy to codify and clarify our corporate ethics standard with regard to education loan providers (lenders, servicers, and or guarantors).

 - “Preferred” lender lists and endorsements of lenders.
-The Manhattan Institute does not create, maintain, or distribute any listing of “preferred” or “recommended” education loan providers, nor will Manhattan Institute staff endorse any particular third-party private education loan provider or distribute promotional materials on behalf thereof.
+The Manhattan Institute does not create, maintain, or distribute any listing of “preferred” or “recommended” education loan providers, nor will The Manhattan Institute staff endorse any particular third-party private education loan provider or distribute promotional materials on behalf thereof.

 - Federal Loans Primary to All Others: Financial Aid Office staff will always discuss and recommend federal student and parent loan options as primary to any private education loan or other education loan options (when the student is eligible for federal student loans).